YangLu1031/cloud-builders/Beta/README.md

 currently in use.
 They are generally -- but not always -- drop-in replacements for the existing Cloud Builders.

+Users need not take any action to migrate away from the existing Cloud Builders, which will be maintained for the foreseeable future.
+However, we believe that migration from the [existing Cloud Builders](..) will offer numerous benefits to the users of the hosted Cloud Build service.

 ## Advantages

 The main advantage to this new set of images comes from the strength of the